Lcrypto/SegNets-3D/README.md

-# SegNets- 2D/3D Deep Neural Network Using Stack of Super Resolution Deep Neural Network and GANs: cycleGAN, SRGAN, ESRGAN
+# TensorFlow 1.12 SegNets- 2D/3D Deep Neural Network Using Stack of Super Resolution Deep Neural Network and GANs: cycleGAN, SRGAN, ESRGAN

 Ready to use rewritten and fixed some errors project from original rep https://github.com/yingDaWang-UNSW/SegNets-3D for doing end-to-end Train and Inference 2D/3D images Super resolution with Segmentation using SRCNN Resnet and SRGANs: ESRGAN, SRGAN, WDSRGAN.
 For detail read Wang Ying Da PH.D THESIS Machine Learning Methods and Computationally Efficient Techniques in Digital Rock Analysis, 2020 and all related articles.
 Please put a star to https://github.com/yingDaWang-UNSW to support his work.